 You have defined the problem and selected an appropriate type of analysis.
 The next step is to produce a high-quality data set in Elasticsearch with a clear relationship to your training objectives.
 If your data is not already in Elasticsearch, this is the stage where you develop your data pipeline.
 If you want to learn more about how to ingest data into Elasticsearch, refer to the Ingest node documentation.

-Regression and classification are supervised machine learning techniques, therefore you must supply a labelled data set for training.
+Regression and classification are supervised machine learning techniques, therefore you must supply a labeled data set for training.
 This is often called the "ground truth".
 The training process uses this information to identify relationships among the various characteristics of the data and the predicted value.
 It also plays a critical role in model evaluation.

 An important requirement is a data set that is large enough to train a model.
-For example, if you would like to train a classification model that decides whether an email is a spam or not, you need a labelled data set that contains enough data points from each possible category to train the model.
+For example, if you would like to train a classification model that decides whether an email is a spam or not, you need a labeled data set that contains enough data points from each possible category to train the model.
 What counts as "enough" depends on various factors like the complexity of the problem or the machine learning solution you have chosen.
 There is no exact number that fits every use case; deciding how much data is acceptable is rather a heuristic process that might involve iterative trials.